 - I start by emptying the yogurt in a cup so I have the container available to measure the other ingredients.

-- Secondly, slowly, add 1 container of vegetable oil, followed by the yogurt, and the vanilla (if using), and keep mixing until incorporated
+- Secondly, slowly, add 1 container of vegetable oil, followed by the yogurt, and the vanilla (if using).
+Keep mixing until everything is well incorporated.

 - Thirdly, add 1 container of flour at a time, and I usually pass it through a sieve.
-In the last container of flour add the salt and baking powder and sift together into the batter.
+In the last container of flour, add the salt (if using), and the baking powder and sift together into the batter.
+Mix thoroughly.

-- Lastly, pour it into the prepared cake pan (whatever you’ve decided to use) and bake in the preheated oven for about 35-40 minutes or until a cake tester inserted in the middle comes out clean.
+- Lastly, pour the batter into the prepared cake pan (whatever you’ve decided to use) and bake in the preheated oven for about 30-35 minutes or until a cake tester inserted in the middle comes out clean.

-This Ciambella allo Yogurt can be made in a bundt pan, in a loaf pan (and in this case in Italian it is called Plumcake), or in a round springform baking pan (20-24 cm).
+This cake can be made in a bundt pan, in a loaf pan (and in this case in Italian it is called Plumcake), or in a round springform baking pan (20-24 cm).
 Whatever floats your boat.
 It is going to be delicious nevertheless.
-I used, as always, my mother’s small (20 cm) vintage bundt cake pan.
+I used, as always, my mother's small (20 cm) vintage bundt cake pan.
 Love that shape!

 It is very versatile and you can turn it into a complete different cake just by changing the yogurt flavor, or adding some pieces of fruit in the batter, or chocolate chips, or a part of cocoa.
 Hope you'll try all the delicious variations!